japalbornoz/NOC-Mini-Project-01-Monitoring-Incident-Workflow/monitoring/alert-configuration.md

 ## 3. Notification / Alert Configuration

-Alerting was configured within PRTG using built-in notification and sensor status logic.
+Alerting was configured within PRTG using built-in sensor status and alarm visibility in the web console.

 Configured behavior:
 - Sensors generate visible alarms when they enter a Down state
 - Warning and Down states are visible from the device tree and alarm view
-- The monitoring console acts as the primary alert display for this lab
+- The PRTG web console acts as the primary alert display for this lab

-If email, push, or other notification methods were not configured, state that clearly:
+Current lab status:
+- No email alerting configured yet
+- No SMS alerting configured yet
-- No external notification channel (email/SMS) was configured in this lab
+- No ticketing integration configured yet
-- Alerts were reviewed directly in the PRTG web console

 ---